Henry, Titans rally past Texans 42-36 in OT, remain unbeaten

 INJURIES

-Texans cornerback Vernon Hargreaves III went down late in the second quarter, but he returned in the third.
+Texans cornerback Vernon Hargreaves III went down late in the second quarter but returned in the third.
 Texans cornerback Lonnie Johnson Jr. was hurt tackling Henry in overtime.

 UP NEXT